mindpowered/car-loan-calculator-js/README.md

 - Documentation: [https://mindpowered.github.io/car-loan-calculator-js](https://mindpowered.github.io/car-loan-calculator-js)

 # Licensing
-This package is dual-licensed under the MIT and CPAL-1.0 licenses.

-To obtain a version licensed under the MIT License, follow the instructions at [get a license][purchase].
+To obtain a version of this package under the MIT License, follow the instructions to [get a license][purchase].
+The MIT License has no restrictions on commercial use and permits reuse within proprietary software.

+# About
+This package aims to calculate the following:
+- Given the price of a new car, what is the payment?
+- Given a certain payment, what is the max price of the new car?

+The calculation takes into account:
+- The interest rate of the car loan
+- The term (length) of the car loan
+- Applicable Taxes
+- Trade-in value and amount owing
+- Down payment

 # Requirements
 - ES6